Paul Pines

-Paul Pines is a poet, writer and psychotherapist.
+Paul Pines was a poet, writer and psychotherapist.
 Also known for founding and programming Jazz at the Lake: the Lake George Jazz Weekend, Pines started the acclaimed The Tin Palace jazz nightclub on New York's Bowery in the East Village.

 Early life

 Paul Pines was born in Brooklyn, New York.
 His father, Dr. Bernard Pines, immigrated from Stanislau, Poland at the age of 12.
 His mother, Charlotte Rachlin, of Russian Jewish descent, worked her way through law school playing gigs with her all-woman trio.
 Pines grew up near Ebbet's Field and passed the early 1960s on the Lower East Side of New York.

 Career

 After graduating from Bard College, he shipped out as a Merchant Seaman, spending August 1965 to February 1966 in Vietnam.
 An aspiring writer and poet as well as a jazz fan, Pines traveled to San Francisco to meet the Beats, then returned to New York to take up residence in the East Village.